 Urban foresters manage and monitor the flora and fauna within developed areas, ensuring that forests remain healthy and serve their communities in the best ways possible.
-Urban foresters can find opportunities with bachelor's degrees in a variety of industries, though the government employs the majority of these professionals.
 To learn more about the field of urban forestry, read on.

 Inside Urban Forestry